RogerParkinson/MultiModuleLog/README.md

  * Use a format string and optional extra arguments to merge into the format string before output.
  * Don't do any merging until we know this call will actually log.
  * Multiple Loggers, each with a different name and each can have a different logging level.
- * Optionally wait for Serial to conect before contineing.
+ * Optionally wait for Serial to conect before contining.
  * Obviously don't log if the level doesn't match the call.

 ## Why another logging library?